 Before we dive into all of that though, I want to share my new FREE guide with you: My $3K Mini Sessions Blueprint.
 It’s a step-by-step guide of what to do to make $3,000 on your next mini sessions… all on ONE date.
 Whether you’ve hit that goal before or just want to see if there’s other ideas to try, grab this free guide.
 It’s jam packed with tons of great information for you!
 And now… back to our topic of the day: bringing on full time employees!

 It can be tricky to know if you’re ready to hire someone full-time.
-But, a good rule of thumb is to look at who you have working with you already.
+But, a good rule of thumb from my tips for growing a team is to look at who you have working with you already.
 If you’ve got a few subcontractors working for you (maybe your editor, virtual assistant, and social media manager) but you’re still ready to continue scaling, it might be time to consider a full time hire.
 While you have these other people working under you and you realize you could afford to bring someone on for 40 hours a week, you might also be in the position to consider that hire.
 I recommend having 3-6 months of that person’s salary in the bank before you commit to anyone though, so that if something happens, you’re protected!
 It’s not just for me: it’s for them.
 I want them to know that I’m taking the responsibility of hiring them seriously and I want them to feel secure in their choice to work with a small business.
 So to me, that’s the first step of knowing you’re ready to hire someone full time!

 There’s two places to hire from: IN the industry and OUTSIDE of the industry.
 There’s pros and cons to both.
 When you hire within the industry, you have someone that’s more likely to be familiar with the software and systems you use.
 That’s definitely a plus!
 But, there’s something to be said for training someone from the ground up.
 In my business, we’ve hired three other people beyond my husband who are full-time and we’ve trained every single one of them.
 For us, it made sense because we have really specific processes we want to use and want them to know.
 Not to mention, our employees are amazing and super smart so it didn’t take long to train them!
 Additionally, when you hire someone who isn’t the expert in what they do, it’s a little bit cheaper.
 Again, you have to train and teach them, but for us, that made more sense.